 Course Description Rationale Faculty requirements through deliberate human linguistic landscapes languages and/or intervention and meaning in understanding linguistics at making.
-Spatial frameworks in multi-lingual, ethnic graduate and/or fiction, non-fiction, and the and power dynamics undergraduate community-civic, in cities, as well as levels. marketplace, portals, wall the less dynamic, (graffiti), detritus (discarded somewhat static commercial goods), civic, state, community, school. educational counterparts.
+Spatial frameworks in multi-lingual, ethnic graduate and/or fiction, non-fiction, and the and power dynamics undergraduate community-civic, in cities, as well as levels. marketplace, portals, wall the less dynamic, TO VOIS. (graffiti), detritus (discarded somewhat static commercial goods), civic, state, community, school. educational community, senoor. counterparts.
 Globalización It examines debates related to One of the core Ph.D. in Social, y ciudad: the transformation of urban courses for the Urban and Debates space in the last decades as a Master's degree.
 It Economic contemporá- result of the processes of emphasizes the Geography, Urban neos en torno a economic and cultural analysis of the Anthropology, lo global y lo globalization.
-It approaches impact of the Human Ecology, local the link between the development of Social Economy, dissolution of borders on a recent technologies and/or Globalization global scale, and the and economic Environmental and the city restructuring of urban space, changes from/to Sciences, with mediated by new information urban spaces as well experience teaching technologies and advances in as the effect these at graduate and/or transportation.
-It sensitizes transformations have undergraduate students regarding the social on society and levels. and environmental impacts of environment. the segregation of activities in the urban core.
-Pensar la It emphasizes the development One of the core Ph.D. in ciudad: transformation and courses for the Architecture, Teorías de las understanding of twentieth Masters degree.
+It approaches impact of the Human Ecology, local the link between the development of iocai dissolution of borders on a recent technologies Social Economy, and/or Globalization and economic Environmental global scale, and the and the city restructuring of urban space, changes from/to Sciences, with mediated by new information urban spaces as well experience teaching technologies and advances in as the effect these at graduate and/or transportation.
+It sensitizes transformations have undergraduate students regarding the social on society and levels. and environmental impacts of environment. the segregation of activities in D 1 the urban core.
+One of the core Dh D : Pensar la ciudad: It emphasizes the development transformation and courses for the Ph.D. in Architecture, Teorías de las understanding of twentieth Masters degree.
 The History, Urban ciudades: Siglo century cities.
-It discusses the course provides History, XX development of urbanism and fundamental Urbanism, Urban urban studies as autonomous theoretical Geography, Thinking the disciplines.
+It discusses the course provides History, XX development of urbanism and fundamental Urbanism, Urban 7731 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 urban studies as autonomous theoretical Geography, Thinking the disciplines.
 The knowledge to Urban Sociology, city comprehension of the promote the Urban contradictions and possibilities understanding of the Anthropology, of modern urban theories is development of and/or emphasized in the context of urbanism and urban Urban Planning, the analysis of contemporary studies as academic with experience and local models and practices. areas of the teaching at graduate twentieth century. and/or As such, it undergraduate encourages a critical levels.

-mo dev approach to these models and the development of new requirements It addresses urban development and its impact on ecosystems and environment.
-Various paradigms are presented as possible solutions to the problems that arise due to unsustainable urban development.
-Through the dialogical method, controversies are debated between antagonistic sectors of society such as conservationists, developers, economists and politicians.
-Themes to be discussed are: level of complexity of the biosphere, anthropogenic impact on the ecosystems, sustainable urbanism and ethical responsibility of human beings.
-As part of the option of Urbanism and Environment, this course exposes students to the issues of urban development and the impact on ecosystems and environment.
-It exposes students to an interdisciplinary approach that parts from the consideration of colanet earth as a nolistic entity in which humans and their built environment interact with the ecosystems.
-It promotes the consideration of the consideration of colanet earth as a nolistic entity in which humans and their built environment interact with the ecosystems.
-It promotes the development of ethical responsibility of human beings in the conservation of nature and the Ph.D. in Biology, Ecology, Environmental Sciences, Human Ecology, and/or Social Geography, with experience teaching at graduate and/or undergraduate levels.
+Course Description Rationale Faculty

+requirements

+approach to these

+models and the

+development of new

+questions and

+answers.

+Urbanismo It addresses urban As part of the option Ph.D. in Biology,

+sustentable, development and its impact on of Urbanism and Ecology,

+ecosistemas y ecosystems and environment.
+Environment, this Environmental

+medioambiente Various paradigms are course exposes Sciences,

+presented as possible solutions students to the issues Human Ecology,

+Sustainable to the problems that arise due of urban and/or Social

+urbanism, to unsustainable urban development and the Geography, with

+ecosystems and development.
+Through the impact on experience teaching

+environment dialogical method, ecosystems and at graduate and/or

+controversies are debated environment.
+It undergraduate

+between antagonistic sectors of exposes students to levels.

+society such as an interdisciplinary

+conservationists, developers, approach that parts

+economists and politicians. from the

+Themes to be discussed are: consideration of

+level of complexity of the planet earth as a

+biosphere, anthropogenic holistic entity in

+impact on the ecosystems, which humans and

+sustainable urbanism and their built

+ethical responsibility of human environment interact

+beings. with the ecosystems.

+It promotes

+knowledge of the

+main issues on this

+area and emphasizes

+the development of

+ethical responsibility

+of human beings in

+the conservation of

+nature and the

+improvement of

+society.